Gil-ADDA/Smart-Bin/README.md

 For this project i use 6 digital pin

 The pins:
-One for the servo which is pin 9 define trigPin2 8 define echoPin2 7
+A. servo which is pin 9
+B. define trigPin2 8
+C. define echoPin2 7
-#define trigPin1 2
+D. #define trigPin1 2
-#define echoPin1 3
+E. #define echoPin1 3
-the last pin is for the LED neo Pixel pin 6
+F. the last pin is for the LED neo Pixel pin 6

 The Libararies :
-Servo.h
+1. Servo.h
-Adafruit_NeoPixel.h
+2. Adafruit_NeoPixel.h